- Measure Before You Buy

-After you’ve gotten your measurements, it’s time to zero in on a particular design style for your door.
-In many cases, the best door will be one that matches the architecture of your home.
+After you’ve gotten your measurements, it’s time to zero in on a particular design style for your custom wood garage door.
+In many cases, the best wood garage door will be one that matches the architecture of your home.
 However, sometimes a bold change of direction in design can transform your home in wonderful ways, so don’t be afraid to think outside the box.

 Here at TF Draper Company, we offer four styles with a wide range of available variations and customizations within each style.

 This is our most versatile garage door style.
 It is simple and elegant and can be used with a wide variety of architectural styles without looking out of place.

 Whether you choose to incorporate straight or arched windows, the clean lines of our Carriage House designs are both elegant and understated.